Cody123Anderson/react-starter-distributable/README.md

 ```

-# Hacking on the Application
+# Scripts Available for Development
 You will need a global installation of yarn to run these commands.

 ```javascript